MatteoCarlone/RT1_Assignment_2/README.md

 </launch>
 ```

-In order to open the UI_node in a new terminal console I installed and used xterm which is a standard terminal emulator build for Unix-like environments.
+I wanted to open the UI_node in a new terminal console, so I installed and used xterm which is a standard terminal emulator build for Unix-like environments.

 __Command to Install xterm__: